SEARCH GARDENACTION

 Care of Strawberries

-Summer fruiting strawberries planted in spring and perpetual strawberries should have their first blooms pinched off to enable a good root system to be established.
-Strawberries planted in September (as recommended above) can be left to flower and fruit in their first summer.
+Strawberries need lots of water until they are well established but don't water-log them.
+When established (around May), they should be OK without additional water.
+But when the fruits start to swell, begin to water again.
+Summer fruiting strawberries planted in spring and perpetual strawberries should have their first blooms pinched off to enable a good root system to establish.
+Strawberries planted in September can be left to flower and fruit in their first summer.

 Strawberries prefer a well-dug, free draining soil.
 If the soil is water-logged the plants will quickly attract a wide variety of mould disease.
 Feeding strawberries is not needed if you spread a layer of well-rotted compost around the plants in early spring.
 This will also help retain moisture without causing water logging.